Master of Arts (M.A.) Major in Professional Counseling (Marriage and Family Counseling Concentration Thesis Option)

 COUN 5346.
 Filial Therapy.

-Theoretical and practical application of the filial model will be addressed as well as techniques in training parents in the overall principles and methodology of child-centered play therapy.
+This course addresses the theoretical and practical application of filial therapy models, including Child-Parent Relationship Therapy (CPRT), and examines approaches to training parents in principles and skills of child-centered play therapy.
+Course methods include lecture, discussion, peer consultation, supervised practice, and analysis of structured parent-training models.
+Emphasis is placed on theoretical foundations, skill development, and application of filial therapy techniques within supervised settings.
 Prerequisite: COUN 5358 and COUN 5373 both with grades of "B" or better.
 Corequisite: COUN 5389 or COUN 5689 either with a grade of "B" or better or instructor approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.